weaviate/weaviate-io/_posts/blog/2022-09-13-Why-is-Vector-Search-so-fast.md

 In summary, kNN search doesn’t scale well, and it is hard to image using it with a large dataset in production.

 ## The answer - Approximate nearest neighbors (ANN)
-Instead of comparing vectors one by one, Vector Search engines use [Approximate Nearest Neighbor (ANN) algorithms](https://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximation_methods){:target="_blank"}, which trade off a bit of accuracy (hence the A in the name) for a huge gain in speed.
+Instead of comparing vectors one by one, vector search engines use [Approximate Nearest Neighbor (ANN) algorithms](https://en.wikipedia.org/wiki/Nearest_neighbor_search#Approximation_methods){:target="_blank"}, which trade off a bit of accuracy (hence the A in the name) for a huge gain in speed.

 ANN algorithms may not return the true k nearest vectors, but they are very efficient.
 ANN algorithms maintain good performance (sublinear time, e.g. (poly)logarithmic complexity, see Figure 2) on very large-scale datasets.